rdfn/Redefine/docs/general/commands.md

 npm run generate
 ```

-Allows you to auto-generate boilerplate code for common parts of your
+Allows you to auto-generate redefine code for common parts of your
 application, specifically `component`s, and `container`s.
 You can
 also run `npm run generate <part>` to skip the first selection. (e.g. `npm run generate container`)